aymanbagabas/aymanbagabas.github.io/index.md

 **Hello there...**

 My name is Ayman Bagabas.
-I'm a computer science student who cares about open source projects, a coffee addict, and a traveler.
+I'm a software developer who cares about open source projects, a coffee addict, and a traveler.
 I like coding, playing music, and biking.
 Oh, and cats :cat:!

 ## Top Projects
 {% include top-projects.md %}